 Planning Permission (08/02766/APP) is in place for 435 units across the R5 Spynie site.
 The original permission was granted subject to a condition that required 87 affordable units to be provided.
 Subsequently an application (10/01114/APP) by the same developer at Bilbohall (now Fairfield Avenue) was approved which included the transfer of eight affordable units to the R5 Spynie site.
 This was in addition to the requirement for 87 affordable units arising from the R5 development itself.
-These 8 units are currently the subject of a separate application (19/00800/APP) to amend the house types.
+At that time no details of the siting or design of these eight units was provided.

 In order to meet the affordable housing requirements for the R5 site 44 affordable units have already been approved (17/00607/APP) on another part of the site and work is currently under way on that development.
-An application (15/01092/APP) for the remaining 43 units has also been approved and that permission has been partially implemented.
-The current application seeks to vary the terms of this application to reduce the number of units from 43 to 37 and off-set the remaining 6 units required to another designated site in Elgin (R14 Lesmurdie Fields).
-Any future application will be required to show the six units on the plans as part a first phase.
+An application (15/01092/APP) for the remaining 43 units has also been approved and that permission has been partially implemented but is currently the subject of an application (19/00811/APP) to vary the terms of the permission.